COLIBRÍ RESEARCH COLLECTIVE

 and community-led.

-Colibrí is centered around our Community Advisory Board (CAB), and researchers report to the CAB Chair to guide research-related programming and decisions.
-The CAB is a group of community members who provide leadership by creating priorities, selecting collaborations and methods, and strengthening relationships between researchers and the community.
-We are currently in a phase of training in participatory action research methods and agenda-setting for Colibrí.
+Colibrí is centered around our Community Advisory Board (CAB), a group of community members who provide leadership by creating priorities, selecting collaborations and methods, and strengthening relationships between researchers and the community.
+CAB Members participate in educational workshops on research methods and principles.
+Researchers also present their projects to the CAB to gain feedback on how to make their research approaches participatory and community-based.

 Areas of Interest